MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embed-multiple-viz.md

 window.microstrategy.nativeEmbedding.featureFlags.multipleDossiers = true;
 ```

-then you can embed the visualizations from multiple dossiers in parallel like this:
+Then you can embed the visualizations from multiple dossiers in parallel like this:

 ```js
 async function loadVisualizationsFromDossier({